DataTalksClub/data-engineering-zoomcamp/.tmp/de-2027-warehouse-image-rollout.md

 - Rubric: 11/12 (instructional contribution 2, relevance 2, readability 1,
   complementarity 2, durability 2, caption/accessibility 2).
-- Decision: `crop/replace`; the bounded interface makes the clustering comparison concrete: the same date/vendor query processes `843.5 MB` on the clustered table versus the `1.1 GB` estimate.
+- Decision: `crop/replace`; the bounded interface makes the clustering comparison concrete: the same date/vendor query has a `1.1 GB` estimate, a source SQL comment of `864.5 MB`, and a bottom result status of `843.5 MB processed`.
 - Preparation: original non-crisp source JPG is `640×360`, SHA-256
   `9e30b6dfe4881a55f9188a144b5d0e50edc25e6e844d847c0aff8d2bb5046aec`.
   The true native crop was made directly from that JPG with